Using the Shopping List

 • Generate a shopping list automatically from your upcoming orders and production schedules

-What is the Shopping List?
+What the Shopping List Does

 Accessing Your Shopping List

-Understanding Your Shopping List
+Understanding the Shopping List Columns

 • Current Stock — What you have on hand right now